- Why does Vuo cost money?

 |Magic Music Visuals||Exploring this option.|

 Integrating Vuo with VJ apps is an intricate collaboration between multiple teams.
-(This is why we're unable to post the timing of completion on our roadmap.)
+(This is why we're unable to post the timing of completion.)
 As soon as we know we are on track for full integration with another program, we'll post it!

 If there's something you'd really like Vuo to integrate with, and you don't see it here, let us know!

-Vuo currently supports editing and running compositions on Mac OS 10.8 and later, and requires a 64-bit CPU.
+Vuo 1.2.8 supports editing and running compositions on Mac OS 10.9 and later, and requires a 64-bit CPU.
 Apps exported from Vuo have the same system requirements.
+The upcoming Vuo release will support Mac OS 10.10 and later.

 Vuo is being built on cross-platform technologies.
 Eventually, we plan to also support at least: